Rickykn/bfi-test/README.md

 # HOW TO RUN PROJECT

 1. npm install
+2. Create database with mysql
-2. create and setup .env
+3. create and setup .env
-3. npm start
+4. npm start

 # ENV SETUP